Two major efforts to characterize and assess US grazinglands have engaged NRCS, ARS and university personnel.

 Rangeland CEAP

-The Rangeland CEAP Literature Synthesis is available on line here.
-The exhaustive assessment of seven practice standards that are used in management of rangelands was managed and edited by David Briske at Texas A & M.
+The Rangeland Literature Synthesis is available on line here.
+This exhaustive assessment of seven practice standards that are used in management of rangelands was managed and edited by David Briske at Texas A & M.

 Rangeland NRI

-The first Rangeland Resource Assessment has been completed.
+The first Rangeland Resource Assessment was also published in 2018.